Harnessing natural and social sciences for agriculture, food security and rural development.

 There is increasing concern about food security and the sustainability of current agricultural production among UK and EU policy makers, consumers and civil society.
 This is driven by the predicted increase of the global population together with pressure on non-renewable or scarce resources (energy, minerals and water) and the need to increase food production while minimising negative impacts on the environment.

 We aim to find solutions through strategic and adaptive research into sustainable agriculture, food systems and rural development.

 Our research into agricultural production systems explores applications of agricultural science to enhancing productivity and sustainability in livestock and arable agriculture.

 Our food systems research extends our activity through the food supply chain from farm to fork and spans consumer behaviour and human nutrition interests.

-We also undertake research addressing problems of sustainable development within the rural economy and society, and in relation to food, agriculture and rural policy.
+We undertake social science research addressing problems of sustainable development within the rural economy and society, and in relation to food, agriculture and rural policy.

 Research activity within the School is organised within five main research groups.

 Much of our research is funded by the UK Research Councils (ESRC, NERC, BBSRC), EU, Defra, Charities and Industry.
 It is often carried out within interdisciplinary research teams involving soil, plant, animal and food sciences, as well as social sciences from a range of disciplines (including consumer science, economics, political science, sociology and human geography).

 The School hosts the Centre for Rural Economy and has close links with the cross-faculty Human Nutrition Research Centre.
 Our research falls within the scope of three of Newcastle University’s societal challenge themes, sustainability, ageing and social renewal.